andybalham/FlowR/README.md

 1. The flow value 'OutputtedText' is set to the value of the `SayGreetingResponse` `OutputtedText` property, i.e. 'Hello FlowR'
 1. A `SayHelloResponse` instance is created
 1. The `OutputtedText` property is set to the flow value 'OutputtedText', i.e. 'Hello FlowR'

-The `response.Trace` is a property of `FlowResponse` and allows a flow to return a summary of the flow executed.
-In this case, as we only have one activity, it simply returns the name we gave the activity in the `FlowDefinition`.